bradcrc/now-playing-card/README.md

 ![title](nowplaying.jpg)
 # now-playing-card

+**PLEASE NOTE:  HA 110 Breaks this card.
+It is currently only working with versions before .110 !!!**

 Custom card for [Home Assistant](https://www.home-assistant.io/) to display a poster of the currently playing item in designated media_player.

 #### Demo: [Youtube video](https://youtu.be/1ZU4WMgwU6s)